• Home

 Carpets and Floormats

-The vehicle's carpets mirrored the overall state of its interior and was significantly worn and torn, particularly in areas subjected to frequent use.
-Compounding this issue, the original floor mats, along with numerous other original parts and accessories, were missing altogether.
+The vehicle’s carpets reflected the overall condition of the interior, showing significant wear and tears, especially in high-traffic areas.
+Adding to the concern, the original floor mats, along with numerous other factory parts and accessories, were missing entirely.

 Under the hood